fpoltronieri/al-folio/_pages/about.md

 <br>
 <br>
 <br>
-I am a Research Fellow (RTD-A) at the Department of Engineering, University of Ferrara, Ferrara, Italy.
+I am an Assistant Professor (RTD-A) at the Department of Engineering, University of Ferrara, Ferrara, Italy.

 My research interests focus on the study of Distributed Systems and I am currently working on several topics: IoT, service placement and resource management for Edge/Fog Computing, service optimization, and Cloud Computing.